Russian finance chief ousted in power struggle

 "Kudrin had been the one to be really pushing forward reforms, at least during Putin's first term.
 If he is gone, who will be doing that?
 Medvedev has talked of reforms but in fact he has barely done anything."

-Medvedev's strident behaviour left Putin with a choice between backing the president or his trusted finance minister.
+Medvedev's strident behavior left Putin with a choice between backing the president or his trusted finance minister.

 "Putin seems to have decided that Kudrin's head was a price to be paid to ensure his smooth succession back to the presidency," said Timothy Ash, emerging markets economist at Royal Bank of Scotland.
 "The market will now fear that relative fiscal prudence, for which Kudrin was seen as a linchpin, will go out of the window."